-As the parent process is unknown, the intensity λ is a random measure.
-Doubly stochastic Poisson processes of this type are called Cox processes.
-If the parent distribution is that of a stationary Poisson process, y is a Neyman-Scott process.
-Kingman [63] has argued that Cox processes are a natural framework in which to model the spatial pattern of a population of reproducing individuals.
-See also [11] or Chapter 6.
+If the parents follow a Poisson process, the unconditional distribution of Y is that of a Neyman-Scott process; allowing an arbitrary parent distribution, Y is Cox.
+Kingman [66] has argued that Cox processes are a natural framework in which to model the spatial pattern of a population of reproducing individuals.
+See also [10] or Chapter 6.